primitivefinance/rmm-docs/docs/faq/02-general.md

 Oracles in DeFi remain one of the largest centralization risks and economic attack vectors.
 This risk translates down to any user of an oracle embedded protocol.

-As derivatives in DeFi scale beyond spot markets, reliance on oracles becomes a systemic risk which will correlate protocols much closer than they desire to be.
-With an oracle-free protocol, these systemic risks are not excerbated to all the other protocols which have composed with RMM.
+As derivatives in DeFi scale beyond the size of crypto spot markets, reliance on oracles becomes a systemic risk which will correlate protocols much closer than they desire to be.
+With an oracle-free protocol, these systemic risks are not exacerbated to all the other protocols which have composed with RMM.
 The result of this is ultimately lower risk, safer yields, and more adoption of RMM liquidity.

 ## What are the key benefits of RMM Protocol?

 RMM-01 is both a financial vehicle for a covered-call like payoff, and a decentralized spot exchange.
 There are benefits to using RMM for both cases:

 ### Liquidity Token as a financial vehicle
-- Reduced risk from oracle-free architecture
+- **Reduced risk** from oracle-free architecture
-- Always redeemable into its underlying assets
+- **Redeemable** into its underlying assets at any time
-- Easily composable with other protocols
+- **Works** without a counter-party

 ### As an AMM DEX
-- Concentrated Liquidity
+- **Concentrated Liquidity** increases capital efficiency
-- Fungible Liquidity
+- **Fungible Liquidity** enables LPT derivatives like staking and borrowing
-- Cheap position updates
+- **Cheap** position updates increase fee revenue

 ## Can Primitive be upgraded or changed?